 Improving your work-life balance starts with you

 Improving your work-life balance can improve your health and general wellbeing, and lift your morale.
 This in turn can translate into improved performance in the workplace.
 If you're not able to strike a better balance between your professional and home lives, maybe it's time to start assessing your career options.
 Perhaps you'll be happier and healthier -- in body and mind -- if you focused on developing your career or looked for a new job?
-To get started, visit our salary centre to see what the job market is like and what you could potentially earn.
+To get started, download our salary guide to see what the job market is like and what you could potentially earn.